TAU-VAILab/HaLo-NeRF/README.md

-# Cite
+# Citation
-If you find our work useful, please consider citing:
+If you find this project useful, you may cite us as follows:
-### Coming soon - cite
 ```
+(TBA)
 ```

-# Acknowledge
+# Acknowledgements
-Our code is based on the pytorch implementation of [Ha-NeRF](https://rover-xingyu.github.io/Ha-NeRF/).
-We appreciate all the contributors.
+This implementation is based on the official repository of [Ha-NeRF](https://rover-xingyu.github.io/Ha-NeRF/).